 Merit increases should remain within the departmental budgeted salary pool.
 Any merit increase at or above four percent will need a written justification memorandum signed by the department head and budget officer submitted to Human Resources.
 Employees whose overall rating falls in the lower two rating categories of slightly below standards or below standards are not eligible for a merit increase per the Annual Performance Review Process Procedure.

 A completed Performance Management Outline must accompany all staff employees’ merit reviews.
 This outline is needed even if a merit increase has not been awarded.

 As in previous years, individual staff salaries must fall within the salary grade range, and employees being promoted must have a salary at least equal to the range minimum.

-Please refer to the following HR Staff Policies for more information:
+Please refer to the following HR Staff Policies and Procedures for more information:

 - Annual Performance Review Process Policy